Charter of the Compensation Committee of the Board of Directors of Synopsys, Inc.

 The Committee shall have the authority to undertake the specific duties and responsibilities listed below and the authority to undertake such other specific duties as the Board from time to time delegates to it, and shall have the authority to engage, at the expense of Synopsys, advisors (with expertise in legal, accounting, compensation or other matters) to assist the Committee in fulfilling its responsibilities under this charter.

-The Committee shall consist of a minimum of two (2) members of the Board, all of whom shall qualify as “non-employee directors” within the meaning of Rule 16b-3 of the Exchange Act, “outside directors” within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended, and meet the independence requirements set forth in (i) the rules of The NASDAQ Stock Market (the “Nasdaq Rules”) and (ii) the rules and regulations of the Securities and Exchange Commission (the “SEC”).
+The Committee shall consist of a minimum of two (2) members of the Board, all of whom shall qualify as “non-employee directors” within the meaning of Rule 16b-3 of the Exchange Act, “outside directors” within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended, and meet the independence and other requirements set forth in (i) the rules of The NASDAQ Stock Market (the “Nasdaq Rules”) and (ii) the rules and regulations of the Securities and Exchange Commission (the “SEC”), and one of whom shall be designated by the Board as Chairperson.
 The members of the Committee are appointed by and serve at the discretion of the Board.

 The Committee may form and delegate authority to subcommittees as appropriate.
 The operation of the Committee shall be subject to the Bylaws of Synopsys as in effect from time to time and Section 141 of the Delaware General Corporation Law.
 The approval of this Compensation Committee Charter shall be construed as a delegation of authority to the Committee with respect to the responsibilities set forth herein.

-The Committee shall have authority to retain, at Synopsys’ expense, compensation and other consultants, legal counsel, accountants, experts or other advisors as it deems necessary or appropriate in the performance of its duties as set forth in Section 10C of the Exchange Act; provided that the Committee considers the independence factors set forth in the Nasdaq Rules and the SEC rules and regulations in making such retention decision.
+The Committee shall have sole authority to retain or obtain the advice of, at Synopsys’ expense, compensation and other consultants, legal counsel, or other advisors as it deems necessary or appropriate in the performance of its duties as required by Nasdaq Rules and SEC rules and regulations; provided that the Committee first considers the independence factors set forth in the Nasdaq Rules and the SEC rules and regulations in making such retention decision.
 The Committee shall have direct oversight of the work performed by such advisors.
 The Committee shall have the authority to approve the fees and other retention terms of such advisors.
 The Committee shall have authority to require that any of Synopsys’ personnel, counsel, or any other consultant or advisor to Synopsys attend any meeting of the Committee or meet with any member of the Committee or any of its special compensation, legal or other advisors and consultants.
 The Committee shall have full access to all books, records, facilities and personnel of Synopsys as deemed necessary or appropriate by any member of the Committee to discharge his or her responsibilities hereunder, and to investigate any matter brought to its attention within the scope of its duties.